xuwang/aws-hugo/README.md

 Install the _awscli_, _jq_, _terraform_, and optionally _vagrant_ as described on https://github.com/xuwang/install-tools page.

-IAM user assumptions used for this project:
+When setting up AWS credentials in the above steps, use IAM user assumptions for this project:

 1. Create a group `myhugo` with `AWSLambdaFullAccess`, `IAMFullAccess`, `AmazonS3FullAccess`, and `AmazonRoute53FullAccess` policy.
 2. Create a user `myhugo` and __Download__ the user credentials.